bolt/docs/source/howto/building-multilingual-websites.md

 Defining Contenttypes
 ---------------------

-An important step when making websites, is to properly [define your contenttypes](/contenttypes-and-records).
+An important step when making websites, is to properly [define your contenttypes ](/contenttypes-and-records).
 Since contenttypes are defined in YAML, there are some handy tricks you can apply.
 YAML provides node anchors (`&`) and references (`*`) for repeated nodes.
 So once the fields of a contenttype are defined, you can simply reference them.
 Be sure that the anchor is defined before it is used.
 See the use of `&pagefields` and `*pagefields` in the following example.
 Assume `en` is English, `nl` is Dutch, and `de` is German.

 ```apache
 pages-en: